10 Best Things To Do In Chania Port (Crete, Greece) | Port Info

 Watch my YouTube video about Chania Crete Cruise Port & Chania Old Town!

-Getting Around Chania Crete Greece
+Getting Around Chania, Crete

 • The currency in Greece is EURO (€).
 Local currency and credit cards are widely accepted.